Peter-Schorn/RegularExpressions/README.md

 3. Paste the [url](https://github.com/Peter-Schorn/RegularExpressions.git) for this repository into the search field.
 4. Follow the prompts for adding the package.

+## Introduction

+This library uses [NSRegularExpression](https://developer.apple.com/documentation/foundation/nsregularexpression) to perform the actual logic of regular expression pattern matching.
+However, it presents a much cleaner interface and was expliticty designed to take full advantage of swift.
+The supported syntax for the regular expressions can be found [here](http://userguide.icu-project.org/strings/regexp).
+You should also see [NSRegularExpression.Options](https://developer.apple.com/documentation/foundation/nsregularexpression/options) and [NSRegularExpression.MatchingOptions](https://developer.apple.com/documentation/foundation/nsregularexpression/matchingoptions).
+I reccomend using https://regex101.com/ for testing your regular expression patterns.

 ## Using a regular expression object

 All of the above methods accept an object conforming to `RegexProtocol`.
 This object holds information about a regular expression, including: